 HOW CALORIES AFFECT RESULTS

-Calories are KEY for losing bodyfat, people focus so much on quality that they tend to forget that QUANTITY is major.
-We don’t realise that quantity is most important when your aim is to LOSE FAT.
+Calories are KEY for losing body fat, people focus so much on quality that they tend to forget that QUANTITY is major.
+We don’t realize that quantity is most important when your aim is to LOSE FAT.

 If you are just beginning your journey, then it may be tempting to jump straight in and make drastic changes, however, that is definitely not advised.
 Similarly to training, changing your routine drastically will cause some discomfort with your body.
 For example, if your goal is fat-loss you will need to be in a deficit.
 The problem many people face is that they will drastically drop their calories to well below maintenance.
 Why is this a problem?

 Firstly because your body will get SUPER fatigued and will adapt very quickly to the deficit, your energy will decrease as the weeks pass by.
 You want your body to have the ability to recover from your workouts faster and stronger for next time, this is how we progress.
 The other issue faced with drastic changes is that it leaves you with nowhere to go next.
 If you instantly halve your calories at the very beginning, your body is going to adapt to that food intake and you will need to drop the calories once again.
 So what if you dropped them drastically to begin with and now you have hit a plateau (no progress being made).
 This is going to be very difficult for you to drop the calories further, if you’re already really struggling.

 If your goal is muscle gain, it is a similar process.
 At least maintenance calories, or preferably a surplus, is needed to build muscle as your body needs the extra energy to not only recover but grow!
 Start small with your surplus, as you will likely want to be minimizing fat gain, try 5-10%.